• If you'd like to have my daily paintings delivered right to your email box, just.....

 Posted by Jamie on December 30th, 2006

-This is an ACEO size miniature (2.5×3.5″), gouache on 100% rag watercolor paper, unframed.
+This is a miniature (2.5×3.5″), gouache on 100% rag watercolor paper, unframed.
 It is a scene from a photo I took while visiting Little Cranberry Island for a day, off the coast of Maine.

 Last sketches of Scavenger Hunt 22—I’m done!